evdel720/reddit-web-reader/README.md

 DEFAULT_IMG

-client id and secret would be in https://www.reddit.com/prefs/apps redirect uri should be http://localhost:3000 state is just random string (good to be unique) reddit is https://oauth.reddit.com
+client id and secret would be in https://www.reddit.com/prefs/apps redirect uri should be http://localhost:3000 (I set that in prefs in Reddit too) state is just random string (good to be unique) reddit is https://oauth.reddit.com
 I used https://res.cloudinary.com/wkdal720/image/upload/v1484353630/default_wwyrhs.png for my default image.